Konme123/myfavorite/README.md

 Instruction:
-Press Email and Password to type
+Press the word Email  and Password to type